zulip/zulip/docs/prod-customize.md

 python manage.py set_default_streams --domain=example.com --streams=foo,bar,...
 ```

-(3) Notification settings.
+## Notification settings

 Zulip gives you a great deal of control
 over which messages trigger desktop notifications; you can configure
 these extensively in the `/#settings` page (get there from the gear
 menu).
 If you find the desktop notifications annoying, consider
 changing the settings to only trigger desktop notifications when you
 receive a PM or are @-mentioned.

-(4) The mobile and desktop apps.
+## Mobile and desktop apps

 Currently, the Zulip Desktop app
 only supports talking to servers with a properly signed SSL
 certificate, so you may find that you get a blank screen when you
 connect to a Zulip server using a self-signed certificate.